Manager: Daniel Evans

 Management Territory: Worldwide

 Conductor Manuel López-Gómez is taking the musical world by storm as one of the most exciting talents to emerge from Venezuela’s internationally renowned music program, “El Sistema”.
 Maestro José Antonio Abreu, Founder of El Sistema, wrote: “thanks to his exceptional human spirit, high sense of professional responsibility, and authentic artistic vision, Manuel is one of the principal and most brilliant leaders of the musical process in Venezuela.”

-The 14/15 season came to a triumphant close with a highly successful debut with Washington’s National Symphony Orchestra at the Kennedy Centre, in a programme of North and South American music.
+In the past seasons, Manuel has made a highly successful debut with Washington’s National Symphony Orchestra at the Kennedy Centre, in a program of North and South American music.

 Following hugely successful debuts with the Los Angeles Philharmonic, Orchestre Philharmonique de Radio France and Gothenburg Symphony, Manuel is increasingly recognized as a guest conductor of visionary and inspiring capabilities.

 Manuel López-Gómez began his musical life in violin, piano, chamber music and composition.
 He performed in the violin section of the Simon Bolivar Orchestra for many years, where his talent for conducting was noticed early on and nurtured by his mentor Maestro Abreu.
 Following early projects assisting Gustavo Dudamel both with symphony orchestra and opera projects (La boheme, La traviata and Don Giovanni), Manuel has distinguished himself as a conductor in his own right.